haileys/bark/README.md

 low latency multi-receiver synchronised audio streaming for local networks.

-* Transmits uncompressed PCM data over UDP multicast
+* Transmits uncompressed 48khz stereo audio over UDP multicast

-* Relies on synchronised system clocks.
-Recommended implementation is to run a [chronyd](https://wiki.archlinux.org/title/Chrony) server locally, it can achieve precision in the tens of microseconds over LANs
+* Requires precisely synchronised system clocks.
+Implementation recommendation is to run a [chronyd](https://wiki.archlinux.org/title/Chrony) server locally, it can achieve precision in the tens of microseconds over LANs

 ### Running the server under Pipewire

+Note: you must have `pipewire-alsa` installed for this to work.

 * First create a virtual node for Bark to receive audio from.
 You will configure applications to send audio to this node.